GitNick88/GitNick88.github.io/_posts/2020-2-4-Insurance-Costs-Predictive-Model.md

 I ran the testing data to get a final R Squared score and got a .89.
 What does .89 mean?
 Well, a score of 1 would mean that the coefficient created from the model would explain 100% of the variance of the data.
 In other words, the model would be perfect.
 That's not realistic.
 I wouldn't trust a perfect predictive model because nothing in life is perfect.
 So .89 tells me that the model captures 89% of the variance of the data in relation to the model's coefficient.
 That's a great sign that we can be confident that when given new data, the model will capture a good prediction with a small margin of error.

 What does our model do for price?
-Our model, with a training data set, predicts that incoming customers are probably going to cost somewhere around $8794.32.
-Remember that the R Squared score says that the model explains 89% of the variance so $8,794 isn't supposed to be an exact number, but it's better than just taking the simple baseline average of the total.
+Well to answer this question we look at a different metric called mean absolute error (or MAE).
+When I run a MAE on the test data set I get a number of $2,499.
+What does that mean?
+Let's say we take information from a potential customer and they return a predictive value of $20,000 for yearly premiums.
+The MAE tells us that we should be no higher than $2,499 above $20,000 and no lower than $2,499 below $20,000 in the actual fee that we charge this individual customer.
+The mean absolute error helps us understand the dollar amount, in error, our model could possibly have.

 ## Let's look at a few visuals from the model: